 We’ll explain below how to do that easily.

-In my opinion, I don’t think the barcode will ever be right on the fakes, as there’s no point for fake manufacturers to invest time and money in this extra small detail.
+In my opinion, I don’t think the barcode will ever be perfectly right on the full size run of fakes, as there’s no point for fake manufacturers to invest time and money in this extra small detail.

 If anything, this serial number is the last 0.5% in the process of perfectly replicating authentic shoes.